 Your LinkedIn Marketing Strategy is About to Get Better

-LinkedIn serves as a class-act platform for the working world.
+LinkedIn Marketing Strategy serves as a class-act platform for the working world.
 Right now, it’s good news all around: the platform just announced intentions to expand its digital reach.
 LinkedIn’s developers plan to open up the playing field for concentrated marketing campaigns.
 And these campaigns?
 Well, they’ll be easier than ever to create, courtesy of the new Campaign Manager.

 The partnership between LinkedIn and Google Campaign Manager was revealed just last October.
 As of this July, LinkedIn formally announced a slew of updates to the extension.

 LinkedIn is rolling out the red carpet for marketers.
 Should you consider moving your marketing campaigns to its platform?
 You’ll have a toolbox full of tools at your disposal, so it looks like the odds are ever in your favor.

 LinkedIn Marketing Strategy was to make your life as easy as possible.
 The developers tried to make it as easy as possible for long-term site users to create a marketing account—and the good news is, that’s still true.

 - Enter your settings via the “Work” pixel

 - Click “Create Account”